Buchenwald concentration camp: Memorialisation

-Between August 1945 and 1 March 1950, Buchenwald was the site of a NKVD internment camp (see above at #Soviet internment camp).
+Between August 1945 and 1 March 1950, Buchenwald was the site of an NKVD internment camp.
 After the Stalinist camp was closed, much of the site was razed, while signs were erected to provide a Soviet interpretation of the camp's legacy.

 The first monument to victims was erected by Buchenwald inmates days after the initial liberation.
 It was made of wood and only intended to be temporary.
 A second monument to commemorate the dead was erected in 1958 by the German Democratic Republic (GDR) government near the mass graves.
 It was inaugurated on 14 September 1958 by GDR Prime Minister Otto Grotewohl.
 Inside the camp, there is a stainless steel monument on the spot where the first, temporary monument stood.
 Its surface is maintained at 37 C, the temperature of human skin, all year round.

 The three National Memorials of the GDR, built next to or on the sites of the former concentration camps Buchenwald, Sachsenhausen, and Ravensbrück, played a central role in the GDR's remembrance policy under Erich Honecker.
-They were controlled by the Ministry of Culture and thus by the government.
+They were government controlled through the Ministry of Culture.
 According to their statute, these memorials served as places of identification and legitimisation of the GDR.
-The political instrumentalisation of these memorials, especially for the current needs of the GDR, became particularly clear during the major celebrations of the liberation of the concentration camps, as historian Anne-Kathleen Tillack-Graf analysis in her thesis about the official party newspaper Neues Deutschland.
+The use of the memorials as political objects became particularly clear during the major celebrations of the liberation of the concentration camps, as historian Anne-Kathleen Tillack-Graf analysis in her thesis about the official party newspaper Neues Deutschland.

 Today the Buchenwald camp site serves as a Holocaust memorial.
 It has a museum with permanent exhibitions about the history of the camp.
 It is managed by Buchenwald and Mittelbau-Dora Memorials Foundation, which also looks after the camp memorial at Mittelbau-Dora.